Elasto Proxy makes EMI automotive gaskets in low-to-medium volumes, including for the EV industry.

-Today’s automobiles are equipped with automotive electronics that direct drivers and manage vehicle safety and performance.
+Today’s cars have automotive electronics that direct drivers and manage vehicle safety and performance.
 Advanced cameras check for pedestrians.
 Adaptive cruise control automatically adjusts your speed to stay a safe distance away from vehicles ahead.
 An alarm beeps or the driver’s seat vibrates if your car leaves its lane.
 Truck headlights brighten or dim with changes in lighting conditions and oncoming traffic.
 Collision warning with automatic braking can slow or even stop your vehicle.

 Does your car, truck, or sports utility vehicle (SUV) have these safety features?
 If not, your next ride probably will.
 Meanwhile, automakers are incorporating additional electronics for security, navigation, communications, and entertainment.
 After all, technologies such as global positioning systems (GPS), Bluetooth, and other radio frequency (RF) applications delight car buyers.
 For electronic designers and electromagnetic compatibility (EMC) consultants, however, there are other important considerations.